Val de Seine

 of Boulogne-Billancourt and Issy-les-Moulineaux and in the 15th arrondissement of Paris.

 The district, dominated by industry during most of the 20th century, has specialized since the 1980s in communication activities and today it is the most important business district of the Paris agglomeration in that field.
 The Val de Seine contains the headquarters of most major French TV networks, including TF1, France Télévisions, Arte, Canal+, TPS, Eurosport and France 24.

+Transport

+The nearest station is the Issy – Val de Seine RER C station.